 - 1. All applicable liturgical law contained in the currently approved ritual books for the Roman Rite, especially The General Instruction of the Roman Missal, Third Typical Edition and the Order of Readings for Mass, must be followed in every Roman Rite ecclesiastical institution in the Diocese of Bridgeport.3 - 2.
-All the norms contained herein will be observed in the Diocese of Bridgeport ad experimentum for a period of twelve months, effective January 1, 2019.
-The formation requirements contained herein are effective December 2, 2018.
+All the norms contained herein will be observed in the Diocese of Bridgeport for a period of five years, effective December 1, 2019.
 All the norms contained herein are promulgated as particular law for the Diocese of Bridgeport, with the binding force of law. - 3.
 All the norms contained herein shall supersede all existing sacramental guidelines that pertain to these liturgical ministries previously in effect in the Diocese of Bridgeport.